Gabrielle Brooks

 Gabrielle Brooks (born 28 January 1990) is an English actress.
 She was nominated for a Laurence Olivier Award for her performance in Get Up, Stand Up!
 The Bob Marley Musical.
 She began her career as a child actress in Andrew Lloyd Webber's Whistle Down the Wind.
 She is creative director of the Mawa Theatre Company and producer of the interview series BlackStage UK.

 Life and career

 Brooks was born and raised in London.
 She is half Jamaican, half Guyanese.
 She has two sisters.
 She attended Sir George Monoux College in Walthamstow before going on to train at the Liverpool Institute for Performing Arts, graduating with a Bachelor of Arts in 2011.
+She was a contributing writer to 50 Women in Theatre, 2021.

 Brooks became interested in acting when her parents enrolled her in an after school acting programme.
 She got her first role at the age of 7 through her teacher's agency in Andrew Lloyd Webber's Whistle Down the Wind at Aldwych Theatre.